cattosmile/jellyfin-plugins/README.md

 ## Disk Space Indicator

-The plugin reads the filesystem volume containing `/` by default, so it reports the complete volume visible to the Jellyfin container rather than only media-library files.
-Its drawer card is server-side and uses the current Jellyfin user's authenticated session.
+The plugin reads the filesystem volume containing `/`, so it reports the complete host-file systems availale stpace and totalö space

 The `Scan All Libraries` action calls Jellyfin's normal library scan task.